antarcticanz/antcat/intro.md

 ## About

-The catalogue is a distributed metadata management system which harvests and replicates metadata from other sources – the catalogue does not currently host data.
+The catalogue is a distributed metadata management system which creates and harvests metadata from other sources – the catalogue does not currently host data.
 This creates a virtual data centre providing seamless data discovery, access, and usage across the domain specific and physically distributed data repositories.

 <br>